On the rational homology of high dimensional analogues of spaces of long knots: Abstract

 \section{Abstract}

 We study high-dimensional analogues of spaces of long knots.
-These are spaces of compactly-supported embeddings between Euclidean spaces (modulo immersions).
-We show that when the dimensions are in the stable range, the rational homology groups of these spaces of embeddings can be calculated as the homology of a direct sum of certain finite chain complexes, which we describe rather explicitly.
-The proof uses the calculus of embeddings, the theory of operads, and some homological algebra of diagrams.
+These are spaces of compactly-supported embeddings (modulo immersions) of $\R^m$ into $\R^n$.
+We view the space of embeddings as the value of a certain functor at $\R^m$, and we apply manifold calculus to this functor.
+Our first result says that the Taylor tower of this functor can be expressed as the space of maps between infinitesimal bimodules over the little disks operad.
+We then show that the formality of the little disks operad has implications for the homological behavior of the Taylor tower.
+Our second result says that when $2m+1<n$, the singular chain complex of these spaces of embeddings is rationally equivalent to a direct sum of certain finite chain complexes, which we describe rather explicitly.